 So what is unconscious bias, and how can you make sure that it doesn’t happen in your business?
 Take a look at how Google is helping make the unconscious conscious.

-A lot of the work we do with our clients at Duo is focussed around making more of the unconscious, conscious, and using this insight to make strategic decisions that strengthen your business culture – whether this is focussed around diversity, or other business challenges.
+A lot of the work we do with our clients at Duo is focussed around making more of the unconscious, conscious, and using this insight to make strategic decisions that strengthen your business culture – whether this is focussed specifically around tackling diversity in your workplace, or other business challenges that may be impacted by unconscious bias.
 Get in touch to find out how we might be able to work with you!